-The recent shutdown and possibility of another round of political uncertainty coming in a few weeks may create stress for investors who are trying to understand the impact on the economy and the markets.
 If you have a sound financial plan, you probably don't need to take action.
 Instead, make sure your strategy is still in line with your goals, finances, risk tolerance, and timeline.
 That said, if you have not rebalanced or given your portfolio a review for some time, now may be a good time to make sure your risk level and portfolio holdings are in line with your long-term plans.
-(Read Viewpoints on Fidelity.com: Are you ready for a correction?)

-More active investors may want to look at strategies or investments that benefit from increased volatility or use the market-moving event to revisit their holdings.
-(Visit Viewpoints on Fidelity.com: Active Investor for details.)
+More-active investors may want to look at strategies or investments that benefit from increased volatility or use the market-moving event to revisit their holdings.
+Visit Active Investor Viewpoints on Fidelity.com for details.

 What a shutdown may mean for the economy and markets

 What have shutdowns meant historically?
 From an investment perspective, a government shutdown has 2 immediate impacts.
 First, economically it hurts activity levels as most federal employees cannot work during the shutdown, government approvals are on hold, and other processes are held up.
-The federal Office of Management and Budget reported that the 2013 government shutdown was estimated to slow economic growth from 0.4% to 0.6% for the fourth quarter of that year.
+The federal Office of Management and Budget reported that the 2013 government shutdown was estimated to slow economic growth by 0.4 percentage points for the fourth quarter of that year.

-"We've been through government shutdowns before, and while disruptive they haven't generally had a major impact on macroeconomic trends or financial markets," says Dirk Hofschire, senior vice president on Fidelity's asset allocation research team.
+"We've been through government shutdowns before, and while disruptive, they haven't generally had a major impact on macroeconomic trends or financial markets," says Dirk Hofschire, senior vice president on Fidelity's asset allocation research team.
 "It could be a negative for investor sentiment, but a shutdown by itself is not likely to be a catalyst for a major market reaction.
 The thing to watch would be how long the government shutdown persists: The longer it goes on, the more disruptive it will become to sentiment—business and consumer confidence.
-And that has the potential to replace the good news of tax cuts with the negative narrative of dysfunctional government."
+And that has the potential to create a narrative of dysfunctional government."

 The bottom line